Our Founder — Dream Chaser Kids

 Students served

-Across Charlotte, Orlando, Spartanburg, and partner communities nationwide.
+Across Charlotte, Orlando, Spartanburg, and nationwide.

 Validated partner orgs